sagemathinc/cocalc/notes/final_push.md

        \{ foo \}
     \]
 - [ ] (0:30?)
 BUG: terminal path is not set correctly based on file path
 - [ ] (0:30?) make it so settings autosave; get rid of confusing "save"/cancel buttons, since they only do certain things...

-- [ ] (1:00?) deploy:
-       - update bup install with speed fix (did it manually)
-       - do "npm install -u coffee-script"
-       - make sure to pip install that package harald suggested

 - [ ] (1:00?) snap: optimization idea -- can index projects in parallel
 - [ ] (1:00?) ui: if ping time hasn't been updated in a certain amount of time, replace by "..." (?)
 - [ ] (1:00?)
 UI: renaming a long filename doesn't work.
 - [ ] (1:30?) share: enable a simple minimal version of project sharing for now -- a box in project settings where email address of other user can be entered.
 - [ ] (1:00?) interact bug -- this doesn't output matrix first time:
     @interact
     def f(a = input_grid(2,2,[[1,2],[3,4]])):
         print a
 - [ ] (1:00?) weird bug: "%time plot(sin)" doesn't print out timing ... (?); this is the sys.stdout.flush() issue!?
 - [ ] (1:00?) snap: when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically: see the comment/code in hub that says  "Copy project's files from the most recent snapshot" in hub, which is relevant.

 - [ ] (1:00?) snap: ability to download files directly from snapshots